ian-shepherd/reus/README.md

 ## Soccer/Football Team Information

-This package contains general team information such as team name, domestic league country, domestic league, team colours, transfermarkt ID, stadium, and stadium address.
-A vast majority of the information is from transfermarkt with the exception of a few clubs they did not have colours for that I found in various sources.
+This package is designed to extract match statistics and league information from fbref in addition to player and team information from transfermarkt.
+Specific shoutout to  [worldfootballR](https://github.com/JaseZiv/worldfootballR) and their associated [dataset](https://github.com/JaseZiv/worldfootballR_data) that provided the inspiration to build the python version.

 ## Installation